mattburnett-repo/QuadTool/README.md

 # QuadTool
 Repository for QuadTool SuperCollider files

-All files copyright 2016 Matthew Burnett (mb@mattburnettmusic.com)
+All files copyright 2016 Matthew Burnett (mburnett@tutanota.de)

 This repository exists only for the purpose of storing/versioning the code for the QuadTool.
 Everything as-is; I cannot provide maintenance or support.